arcus-azure/arcus.messaging/docs/preview/guides/migration-guide-v1.0.md

 ## New Azure SDK
 We have chosen to also update our library to the new Azure SDK when interacting with the Azure Service Bus ([#159](https://github.com/arcus-azure/arcus.messaging/discussions/159)).
 This package update has some consequences on our library.

+> Note that Azure Service Bus plug-ins are [still not supported](https://github.com/arcus-azure/arcus.messaging/discussions/159) in this new SDK.

 ### Package update
 The `Microsoft.Azure.ServiceBus` NuGet packge is now completly removed from the library and is changed by the `Arcus.Messaging.ServiceBus` NuGet package.
 This means that possible compile errors can occur when using types or signatures that were only available in this older package.